 With variable-rate mortgages, the interest portion of your monthly payment changes as rates fluctuate.
 The total monthly payment may remain the same, go up, or go down.

-Fixed vs Variable Mortgage Popularity in Canada
+Fixed vs Variable Mortgages Popularity in Canada

 Historically, fixed-rate mortgages have been more popular in Canada.
 The stability and payment consistency provide peace of mind for many homeowners.

-However, according to CMHC’s Residential Mortgage Industry Report SPRING 2022, when variable rates dropped to record lows in 2021, they surged in popularity, and the majority (53%) of Canadians shifted their preferences in interest rate terms, opting for variable interest rates in the second half of 2021.
+However, according to CMHC’s Residential Mortgage Industry Report Spring 2022, when variable rates dropped to record lows in 2021, they surged in popularity, and the majority (53%) of Canadians shifted their preferences in interest rate terms, opting for variable interest rates in the second half of 2021.

 The 2024 CMHC Mortgage Consumer Survey shows that the percentage of consumers who opted for a fixed rate increased from 66% in 2023 to 69% in 2024, and 23% of mortgages contracted are variable rates.